 \section{Conclusion}

-In this paper, we have established the asymptotic identifiability of the AOA localization problem with respect to sensor deployment.
-Additionally, we have proposed a globally consistent and asymptotically efficient two-step estimator for source localization using bearing-only measurements under specific conditions related to measurement noise and sensor geometry.
+In this paper, we have established the asymptotic localizability of the AOA-based localization problem with respect to sensor deployment.
+Moreover, we have proposed a consistent and asymptotically efficient two-step estimator for source localization using AOA measurements under specific conditions related to measurement noise and sensor geometry.
 In the first step, we derive a $\sqrt{n}$-consistent estimator for the true source using the BELS estimator, which involves a necessary procedure to estimate the variance of the sine of the noise when the noise variance is unknown.
-In the second step, we apply the GN iterative algorithm, using the $\sqrt{n}$-consistent estimator from the first step as the initial value.
-Theoretically, the two-step estimator achieves asymptotic efficiency with just one GN iteration under appropriate conditions.
-Furthermore, combined with the computational complexity of the BELS estimator, the total computational complexity of the two-step estimator is $\mathcal{O}(n)$, making it computationally feasible for practical applications.
-Monte-Carlo simulations further validate the low computational complexity and effectiveness of the two-step estimator in comparison with other estimators.
+In the second step, we apply one-step GN iteration, using the $\sqrt{n}$-consistent estimator from the first step as the initial value.
+Theoretically, the two-step estimator achieves asymptotic efficiency under appropriate conditions.
+Notably, the total computational complexity of the two-step estimator is $\mathcal{O}(n)$, making it computationally feasible for practical applications.
+Monte-Carlo simulations also validate its estimation efficiency and low computational complexity in comparison with other existing estimators.